zagrebmukerjee/ZagrebClassNotes/Math Notes/Linear Algebra/Linear Algebra Strang/Strang 1. Geometry of Linear Equations.md

 # [[Strang 1.
 Geometry of Linear Equations]]

-Fundamental goal of linear algebra - solve systems of linear equations.
+The fundamental goal of linear algebra - solve systems of linear equations.

-Suppose a system of $n$ equations and $n$ unknowns.
+Suppose you have a system of $n$ equations and $n$ unknowns.

 Start with the 'row' picture.
 1 equation at a time Then the 'column' picture. new, but important.